top of page

 5. Negotiating an Impaired Driving Plea

-For many first-time DUI offenders, prosecutors will consider reducing the charge if:
+For many first-time DUI offenders, prosecutors may consider reducing charges if:

 • BAC was not extremely high